SuperNOVAS v1.5

 jd_tt[day] Terrestrial Time (TT) based Julian date.

-tra[h] Apparent (TOD) right ascension in hours, referred to true equator and equinox of date.
+[in]tra[h] Geocentric apparent (TOD) right ascension, referred to true equator and equinox of date.

-tdec[deg] Apparent (TOD) declination in degrees, referred to true equator and equinox of date.
+[in]tdec[deg] Geocentric apparent (TOD) declination, referred to true equator and equinox of date.

 accuracyNOVAS_FULL_ACCURACY (0) or NOVAS_REDUCED_ACCURACY (1)

-[out]ira[h] ICRS right ascension in hours, or NAN when returning with an error code.
+[out]ira[h] Barycentric geometric ICRS right ascension, or NAN if returning with an error code.
+It may be a pointer to the input value.

-[out]idec[deg] ICRS declination in degrees, or NAN when returning with an error code.
+[out]idec[deg] Barycentric geometric ICRS declination, or NAN if returning with an error code.
+It may be a pointer to the input value.

 Returns